alpacahq/alpaca-docs/content/market-data/getting_started.md

 };
 ```

-The Alpaca class we've instantiated has a method, `getCryptoBars`, that is used
+The Alpaca class instantiated has a method, `getCryptoBars`, that is used
 for getting crypto bars.
-We'll place this method inside an asynchronous
+Place this method inside an asynchronous
 function that pushes the bars into an array as they come, returning the final
 array.
-After that we define the symbol we're looking for and print each of the
+After that, define the symbol to query data for and print each of the
 bars in the resulting array.

 ```js